Ancestral Algorhythms

 African Studies

-Tracing a lineage of innovation
+Tracing innovation

-Tracing a lineage of innovation
+Tracing innovation

-Digital weaving as living sites for memory
+Digital sites of cultural memory

-Digital weaving as living sites for memory
+Digital sites of cultural memory

 More on this case study coming soon.